LED Glow After Dark: What’s Happening When They’re Off?

 • Parallel cable routing

 The first two reasons can be found in the LED light itself.
-You can easily check this by removing the illuminant from the socket immediately after turning off the light switch.
+You can easily check this by removing the light bulb from the socket immediately after turning off the light switch.
 If the bulb continues to glow weakly after removal, it is due to the luminescent layer or the LED driver.
 However, if the lamp goes out immediately when it is removed from the socket, the cause must be found in the electrical installation.

-Glowing of luminescent layer
+Glowing of the luminescent layer

 Afterglow of LED driver

-LED bulbs and luminaires are equipped with an electronic circuit called LED driver.
+LED bulbs and luminaires are equipped with an electronic circuit called an LED driver.
 This generates the operating current required for the LED (light emitting diode).
 The driver contains various components including capacitors and inductors.
 These components can serve as a storage for electrical energy.

 Depending on the design of the driver circuit, these components may still be active when the input voltage is switched off by pressing the light switch.
 As a result the LED continues to light until the energy stores are discharged.
 This can also take from a few seconds to several minutes.